LuisPeMoraRod/BDA-P1-API/README.md

 # Project 1 - API

-First project's API for the frontend's SPA (developed in Angular) to be able to create, read, update and deleleta data (basic CRUD operations) in a MongoDB.
-This service was developed using Node.js and Express.
+First project's APIs for the frontend's SPA (developed in Angular) to be able to create, read, update and deleleta data (basic CRUD operations) in a MongoDB.
+This backend is intended to spin up 3 different services which feed 3 different MongoDB nodes that are replicated between each other.
+This services were developed using Node.js and Express.

-## How to run API
+## How to run a signle API locally

 1) Clone repository:
 ```